borkdude/blog/source/_posts/2014-11-16-my-clojurescript-adventure-at-oredev.markdown

 ### ClojureScript interfaces to React

 The second talk was about using ClojureScript in combination with the React library.
 I showed two approaches: Om and Reagent.
-I spend more time and detail on Reagent, because this library is easier to explain in a 40 minute talk.
+I have spent more time and detail on Reagent, because this library is easier to explain in a 40 minute talk.

 The description of the talk for the conference: